Timișoara: Justice system

 The Dicasterial Palace houses the local court, tribunal and court of appeal.

 Timișoara has a complex judicial structure due to its role as the capital of Timiș County.
 The local judicial body is the Timișoara Court of Justice, which operates under the authority of the Timiș County Tribunal.
 This tribunal also oversees the courts in Lugoj, Deta, Sânnicolau Mare, and Făget.
 Appeals and more serious cases from these courts are handled by the Timișoara Court of Appeals.
 Additionally, the city is home to the county's commercial and military tribunals.

 Timișoara maintains its own municipal police force, Poliția Municipiului Timișoara, which is responsible for law enforcement throughout the city and operates several specialized divisions.
 The headquarters is located on Andrei Mocioni Street near the city center, with five precincts distributed across the city.
 The municipal police operate under the authority of the County Police Inspectorate, based on Take Ionescu Boulevard.
 Additionally, the City Hall runs its own community police force, Poliția Primăriei, which focuses on local community matters.
 Timișoara is also home to the County Gendarmerie Inspectorate.

 Although the Romanian Police reported a relatively high local crime rate of 799 incidents in 2024, Timișoara nevertheless continues to rank among the safest urban areas in Romania.
-This apparent contrast underscores the city's broader security context, in which isolated increases in reported crime coexist with stable institutional effectiveness, low levels of violent offending, and consistently favorable perceptions of public safety.

 Economy

+Map of net wages in Romania (lei) at the end of 2024 and changes since 2015, by county.
+Timiș County has the highest average income in the country after Bucharest, and Timișoara has the highest standard of living nationwide (53rd in Europe).

 Timișoara is one of the most dynamic economic centers in Romania.
 Based on its proximity to the western border, Timișoara has managed to attract many foreign investments in recent years, forming, together with Arad, the second largest area in Romania in terms of economic mass.
 By the mid-2000s, the foreign investments in Timișoara amounted to €753 per capita, compared to €450 per capita at county level.
 Most of these investments come from the EU countries, especially from Italy, Germany and France.
 Similar to other growth poles in Romania, the services sector has developed significantly in recent years, accounting for half of the revenues.

 After the fall of communism and the transition to a market economy, the private sector grew steadily.
 In the first decade of the 21st century, Timișoara has experienced an economic boom as the amount of foreign investment, especially in high-tech sectors, has risen.
 In an article in late 2005, French magazine L'Expansion called Timișoara Romania's economic showcase, and referred to the increased number of foreign investments as a "second revolution".
 In 2016, Timișoara was awarded by Forbes as the most dynamic city and the best city for business in Romania.
 Between 2000 and 2013, Timișoara had the highest growth rate of GDP per capita, surpassing even Bucharest.
 The local economic development has been reflected accordingly in the unemployment figures.
 For instance, in December 2019, the unemployment rate in Timișoara was among the lowest in the country, with only 0.8%.